lemeng/OddOccurrenciesInArray/README.md

-This is a coding exercise.
+This is a coding exercise for task at https://codility.com/programmers/task/odd_occurrences_in_array/